maximilianMairinger/animationFrameDelta/README.md

 ## Conribute

 All feedback is appreciated.
-Create an push request or wirte an issue.
+Create an pull request or write an issue.